-- Defense commissaries (grocery stores) have a long history going back to 1825. - They provide a military benefit of discounted groceries and household goods to active-duty, Reserve and Guard members of the uniformed services, retirees of these services, authorized Family members, DOD civilian employees overseas and other designated categories. - The discounted prices include a 5-percent surcharge, mandated by Congress, which covers the costs of building new commissaries and modernizing existing ones. - Commissaries provide a wide variety of ethnic foods not easily found at traditional grocery stores; they also provide a, "taste of home" when stationed overseas. - Commissaries are not always open seven days a week; so, check online for store hours and sales (for your location). - Commissaries have "baggers".
-These individuals bag your groceries and will take them out to your car with you.
-These individuals work for tips only. - Learn more about this military benefit at: https://commissaries.com/
+- Defense commissaries (grocery stores) have a long history going back to 1825. - They provide a military benefit of discounted groceries and household goods to active-duty, Resemblers of the uniformed services, retirees of these services, authorized Family members, DOD overseas and other designated categories. - The discounted prices include a 5-percent surcharge, mandated by Congress, which covers the costs commissaries and modernizing existing ones. - Commissaries provide a wide variety of ethnic foods not easily found at traditional grocery stores; they a a, "taste of home" when stationed overseas. - Commissaries are not always open seven days a week; so, check online for store hours and sales (for your la - Commissaries have "baggers".
+These individuals bag your groceries and will take them out to your car with your take the second se - Learn more about this military benefit at: https://commissaries.com/

-AAFES (Army & Air Force Exchange Service)
+(Army & Air Force Exchange

-- Since 1895, the Army & Air Force Exchange Service has provided Warfighters and their Families tax-free shopping and military-exclusive pricing at installations worldwide and at ShopMyExchange.com. - 100% of Exchange earnings support the military community.
-Exchange earnings support critical military Quality-of-Life programs that promote military readiness and resiliency including Child, Youth and School Services, Armed Forces Recreation Centers and more. - The Exchange operates more than 4,000 facilities in 34 countries, 50 states, 4 U.S. territories (Guam, Puerto Rico, Northern Mariana Islands and American Samoa) and the District of Columbia.
-No matter where troops go, the Exchange goes with them. - The Exchange funds 97% of its operating budget from the sale of goods and services.
-The remaining 3% of funding comes from appropriated funds; the vast majority of this support is devoted to transporting goods overseas to make American goods available to those serving abroad. - The Exchange and the Commissary are two different organizations with the similar goal of supporting Soldiers and their Families.
+- Since 1895, the Army & Air Force Exchange Service has provided Warfighters and their Families and military-exclusive pricing at installations worldwide and at ShopMyExchange.com. - 100% of Exchange earnings support the military community.
+Exchange earnings support critical multiple programs that promote military readiness and resiliency including Child, Youth and School Serv.
+Forces Recreation Centers and more. - The Exchange operates more than 4,000 facilities in 34 countries, 50 states, 4 U.S. territories (Guam, P Northern Mariana Islands and American Samoa) and the District of Columbia.
+No matter where troops a Exchange goes with them. - The Exchange funds 97% of its operating budget from the sale of goods and services.
+The remaining 3% of comes from appropriated funds; the vast majority of this support is devoted to transporting goods overseas American goods available to those serving abroad. - The Exchange and the Commissary are two different organizations with the similar goal of supporting Soldiers a their Families.

-MWR Morale, Welfare, and Recreation
+Morale, Welfare, and R

-- Army MWR exists because the U.S. Army "...is committed to the well-being of the community of people who serve and stand ready to defend the nation, to enhance the lives of Soldiers, their Families, civilian employees, and military retirees." - MWR seeks to bridge the gap between the garrison and the local community and contribute to the Army's strength and readiness by offering services that reduce stress and build skills and self confidence for Soldiers and their Families. - MWR support programs, include child-care, youth programs, schools, libraries, sports and athletics, financial counseling, spouse employment programs, in-theater support to deployed Soldiers, Soldier Family Readiness Groups, lodging, and fitness centers.
+- Army MWR exists because the U.S. Army "...is committed to the well-beil community of people who serve and stand ready to defend the nation, to lives of Soldiers, their Families, civilian employees, and military retirees." - MWR seeks to bridge the gap between the garrison and the local community contribute to the Army's strength and readiness by offering services that redu and build skills and self confidence for Soldiers and their Families. - MWR support programs, include child-care, youth programs, schools, libraries, sp and athletics, financial counseling, spouse employment programs, in-theater supp deployed Soldiers, Soldier Family Readiness Groups, lodging, and fitness centers.

-What if I can't make it to graduation?
+What if I can't make it to gr

-- You can celebrate virtually! - Soldiers will have access to their phones the afternoon of Family Day (there's training in the beginning of the day). - Some families will invite other Soldiers to join them for the day if they do not have family present.
-Remember, we are all family now! - Graduation will be live-streamed on this page. - Remember do not click on any links in the comments of any of the Facebook live stream posts.
-You will not need to go to a different site to view the graduation.
+- You can celebrate virtually! - Soldiers will have access to their phones the afternoon of Family Day (there's training of the day). - Some families will invite other Soldiers to join them for the day if they do not have family Remember, we are all family now! - Graduation will be live-streamed on this page. - Remember do not click on any links in the comments of any of the Facebook live stream posts.
+You will not need different site to view the graduation.
 The Army will not ask you to pay to watch a BCT graduation ceremony!